-- Step 2: Once you’ve decided your data source and destination, you need to copy the desired database tables and records from your source database.
+- Step 2: Once you’ve decided on your data source and destination, you need to copy the desired database tables and records from your source database.

 - Step 3: The next important step is to fix the frequency of updates, that is how frequently you want to refresh your data.

-- Step 4: With the replication frequency now decided, you now need to choose the desired replication mechanism, selecting between Full, Partial or Log-based.
+- Step 4: With the replication frequency now decided, you now need to choose the desired replication mechanism, selecting between Full, Partial, or Log-based.

 - Step 5: You can now either develop custom code snippets or use a fully-managed data integration & replication platform such as Hevo Data, to carry out replication.

-- Step 6: With the Data replication process happening, you need to keep track of how the data extraction, filtering, transformation and loading is taking place to ensure data quality and seamless process completion.
+- Step 6: With the Data replication process happening, you need to keep track of how the data extraction, filtering, transformation, and loading is taking place to ensure data quality and seamless process completion.